Secret Paths (video game): Critical reception

 In December 1997 alone, Secret Paths sold 23,539 units in the United States, according to PC Data.
 An article in The New York Times noted that young female playtesters enjoyed the title due to allowing them to see their own experiences played out through video game characters.
 In 2017, Vice retrospectively looked at the game as a "(now adorably primitive) digital tool for building visual narratives".
 The Wow Climax: Tracing the Emotional Impact of Popular Culture thought the game wholly embodied the juvenile goth tradition of revealing secrets to how the adult world works and giving the players tools to deal with it.

 The title was one of the top fifty selling entertainment titles over the 1997 holiday season.
 It became one of Purple Moon's most popular games, and critically acclaimed.
-The game was nominated for a 1998 award by the Academy of Interactive Arts & Sciences in the category of Computer Family/Kids Title of the Year.
+The game was nominated by the Academy of Interactive Arts & Sciences in the category of PC Family/Kids Title of the Year during its inaugural awards ceremony.